Growing Your Own Vegetable Garden Starts Indoors In Cold Climates

 This often involves using shelving to create multiple levels of growing space.
 Lighting is strung across each growing shelf, creating an extremely tight footprint of growing space.

 We’ll admit, this is well worth considering.
 We have used these methods in the past.
-Currently, we don’t practice it.
+Currently, however, we don’t practice it.

 • A single plane offers better visibility of all your plants.
 This helps you detect problems sooner.